Courses

 - Hillary Heiling (2023) — Senior Biostatistician, Dana-Farber Cancer Institute

-Industry Positions
+Industry placements:

 - Euphy Wu (2024) — Biostatistician, Precision Genomics